Hollins Market

 The Hollins Market building is at the center of the Hollins Market neighborhood.
-It is the geographical heart of what many refer to as Sowebo, and on the Sunday of Memorial Day weekend, is the center of an arts festival called Sowebohemian Arts Festival.
-Hollins Market is open Tuesday through Thursday 7:00 a.m. to 6:00 p.m., Friday and Saturday from 6:00 a.m. to 6:00 p.m.
-It is closed on Sundays and Mondays.
-In the early 1900s, many other businesses flourished around the market on Hollins St and other adjacent streets, including Riggy's Bar, Zirclears Bakery, Santo's Barbershop, etc. Actually Santo Scalco thought that it was such a great location, that he moved his barbershop from across the street from the Whitehouse where he cut several Presidents hair to 1141 Hollins St., which was at Hollins St. and Carrollton Ave.
+It is the geographical heart of what many refer to as SOWEBO, and on the Sunday of Memorial Day weekend, is the center of an arts festival called Sowebohemian Arts Festival.
+Hollins (Public) Market is currently closed for renovations.
+Construction is underway to add and rejuvenate the following stall types: Fresh and Prepared Seafood, Fresh and Prepared Poultry, International Foods, Full Service Bakery, Salad/Deli, Grocery/Cafe + Pop-Up.
+The market was previously open Tuesday through Thursday 7:00 a.m. to 6:00 p.m., Friday and Saturday from 6:00 a.m. to 6:00 p.m.
+It was closed on Sundays and Mondays, but according to the BPMC will be open seven days a week after reopening.

+Hollins Market has a rich history anchoring the surrounding neighborhood.
+In the early 1900s, many other businesses flourished around the market on Hollins Street and other adjacent streets, including Riggy's Bar, Zirclears Bakery, Santo's Barbershop, etc. Rumor had it, that Santo Scalco thought Hollins Market was such a great location, that he moved his barbershop from across the street from the Whitehouse where he cut several Presidents hair to 1141 Hollins St., which was at Hollins St. and Carrollton Ave.
+In the 1980s Hollins Market had numerous bars and restaurants, including The Cultured Pearl.

 The 1990 Barry Levinson film Avalon depicts Hollins Market in the mid-1900s.
+The forthcoming Apple+ TV Series Lady in the Lake filmed in and outside of the public market.